yurishkuro/opentracing-tutorial/nodejs/lesson01/README.md

 it may not have time to flush the spans to Jaeger backend.

 ## Not yet implemented, as spans are showing in Jaeger UI.
+True, however calling tracer.close() in Python instructions shuts down python process in terminal.
+This wasn't happening with our node code, so added tracer.close() with a setTimeout to Lesson01 solution.
+However, unlike with Python needed a long enforced wait (12 seconds) to ensure the spans were sent to Jaeger backend and showed in UI.
 --->

 If we run the program now, we should see a span logged: